NVO-2021/java-tech-stack/README.md

 # java-tech-stack
-the repository of java tech stack.
+The repository of java tech stack.
+BTW,we always collect some Media Platform's technical digests and so on.

 # repository